-Candidates may construct their answer in response to the bullet points in combination, and integrate their evaluative and comparative commentary throughout; this is a valid approach which may achieve the highest levels for AO4 and AO3.
+Candidates may construct their answer in response to the bullet points in combination and integrate their evaluative and comparative commentary throughout; this is a valid approach which may achieve the highest levels for AO4 and AO3.

-Give credit for critical evaluation of 'how far' the candidate agrees with the statement that the texts are powerful.
+Give credit for critical evaluation of 'how far' the candidate agrees with the statement that both texts present a day by the sea as enjoyable.
 Accept all valid evaluations which are supported by appropriate, integrated references to both texts.
-For example, some candidates may consider one text to be more powerful than the other.
+For example, some candidates may consider one text presents a day by the sea as more enjoyable than the other text.